-- A. Describe the project components, particularly focusing on the concrete adaptation activities, how these activities would contribute to climate resilience, and how they would build added value through the regional approach, compared to implementing similar activities in each country individually. - 76.
-The project is proposing multi-sectoral and multi-hazard approach to climate change adaptation and disaster risk management to reduce the vulnerability of populations and increase their resilience to climate change induced disasters.
-This approach builds on the successful regional experience implemented in the Caribbean, which aims at creation of comprehensive mechanisms for evidence-based decision-making and sustainable development planning at local and national levels. - 77.
-The first three project components aim to address specific CCA and DRR challenges pertinent to the country, applying the Risk Reduction Management Centre model (RRMC) model adjusted to the country context.
-The fourth component intends to enhance regional engagement between the participating countries, and exchange of lessons and knowledge and harmonized technical assistance for further replication. - 78.
-The activities are indicative at this concept stage describing main focus of interventions in the countries and per each component.
-The full proposal will contain more specific description of activities per country and per outputs. - 79.
-The components will address the barriers to resilience to climate change and disaster risks, identified in the previous section, such as lack of technical capacity to produce and update risk, hazard and vulnerability analysis and information; lack of institutional capacity for cross-sectoral coordination of information and provision of coverage; lack of technical capacity to generate and disseminate climate and early warning information; lack of capacity to integrate climate change information into territorial policies and plans; lack of harmonization and coordination of data and info management; and, lack of awareness on challenges of climate change and disaster risks. - 80.
-In Cuba, the project will increase the resilience of populations in the province of Ciego de Avila to climate-induced water shortages by reducing vulnerability to risks and hazards associated with drought and sea-level rise.
-The project will address the following issues: sustainable management and control of water use for population, agriculture, tourism and industries; saltwater intrusion into subterranean aquifers caused by a combination of depleting water levels due to drought and pumping and sea level elevation; effects of sea level rise on aquifers and coastal ecosystems; perceptions of populations about climate change, relationship between rainfall and drought and importance of adaptation measures. - 81.
-The project will strengthen capacities and mechanisms for real-time monitoring of drought and establish early warning systems for implementing adequate preparedness and response measures.
-The project will also enhance the capacities for long-term planning by facilitating the preparation of climate scenarios downscaled to the province level.
+A. Describe the project components, particularly focusing on the concrete adaptation activities, how these activities would contribute to climate resilience, and how they would build added value through the regional approach, compared to implementing similar activities in each country individually.

+- 77. The project is proposing multi-sectoral and multi-hazard risk reduction approach to reduce the vulnerability of populations and increase their resilience to climate induced disasters.
+This approach builds on the successful regional experience implemented in the Caribbean, which aims at creation of comprehensive mechanisms for evidence-based decision-making and sustainable development planning at local and national levels. - 78.
+The first three project components aim to address specific climate risks pertinent to the country, applying the Risk Reduction Management Centre model (RRMC) model adjusted to the country context.
+The fourth component intends to enhance regional engagement between the participating countries, and exchange of lessons and knowledge and harmonized technical assistance for further replication. - 79.
+The activities are indicative at this concept stage describing the main focus of interventions in the countries and per each component.
+The full proposal development stage will contain more specific description of activities per country and per outputs. - 80.
+The components will address the barriers to resilience to climate change and disaster risks, identified in the previous section, such as lack of technological and technical capacity to produce and update risk, hazard and vulnerability analysis and information; lack of institutional capacity for cross-sectoral coordination of information and provision of coverage; lack of technical capacity to generate and disseminate climate and early warning information; lack of capacity to integrate climate change information to produce climate resilient territorial policies and plans; lack of harmonization and coordination of data and info management; and, lack of awareness on challenges of climate change and disaster risks. - 81.
+In Cuba, the project will increase the resilience of populations in the province of Ciego de Avila to climateinduced water shortages by reducing vulnerability associated with drought and sea-level rise.
+The project will address the following issues: sustainable management and control of water use for population, agriculture, tourism and industries; saltwater intrusion into subterranean aquifers caused by a combination of depleting water levels due to drought and pumping and sea level elevation; effects of sea level rise on aquifers and coastal ecosystems; perceptions of populations about climate change, relationship between rainfall and drought, and the importance of adaptation measures. - 82.
+The project will strengthen capacities and mechanisms for real-time monitoring of drought and establish early warning systems for implementing adequate preparedness and adaptive measures.
+The project will also enhance the capacities for long-term planning by facilitating the preparation of climate scenarios downscaled to the province/parish level.
 The project will implement pilot adaptation measures described in Section J, which will serve as demonstration models for potential replication in Cuba as well as other participating countries.
-The project will enhance the capacities of the provincial government of Ciego de Avila, municipal authorities of Chambas, Morón and Ciro Redondo and national, provincial and local technical agencies to collect, process and analyze evidence for planning sustainable and integrated development interventions at local, provincial and national levels.
+The project will enhance the capacities of the provincial government of Ciego de Avila, municipal authorities of Chambas, Morón and Ciro Redondo and national, provincial and local technical agencies to collect, process and analyze risk information for planning sustainable and integrated development interventions at local, provincial and national levels.